 professionally cataloged, marketed and conducted due diligence for the assets.
 We then created a timeline that worked with the 3-month requirement and guaranteed a single buyer for all of their assets.
 Finally, any of the tangible assets that were not subject to Private Treaty would be sold through our auction services.

 Utilizing our global network, we identified several buyers worldwide.
 By the time that Fairchild accepted, we were considering 3 unique offers and their plans to remove the assets.
-Eventually, we selected a buyer from Shenzhen, China because their plan was the most comprehensive and timely.
+Eventually, we selected Yangzhou Yangjie Electronic Technology Co., Ltd. in China because their plan was the most comprehensive and timely.